• $100M Book Club

 ๐Ÿ”ฅ The power insight

-• North star set... but how do you build feedback systems that actually work?
+• Mission set... but how do you build that quality into your culture?

 ๐Ÿงธ Example